 Most (government) organizations make use of data but are not able to take full advantage of all the valuable information at their fingertips.
 Data are often used to represent the outcomes of certain actions or interventions in the past but not to make decisions and determine strategies that affect an organization’s future.
 The correct use of data can create a significant strategic advantage.
-That’s why organizations would do well to use data efficiently and creatively, to arrive at data-driven and fact-based policy making.
+That is why it would be useful for organizations to focus more on efficient and creative use of data to achieve data-driven and fact-based policy.

 Our team was involved with the ‘Data Lab study for municipalities’ pilot that started as a collaboration between VNG/KING and JADS in October 2016.
 Centerdata provided both technical support and advice.
 We also led the research part of the study as described in a data science maturity scan for municipalities.